-Guidelines from the FDA and EMA recommend that Investigational Medicinal Products (IMPs) being developed for the treatment of insomnia, such as hypnotics or sedatives, are tested in combination with alcohol (ethanol) for possible interactions.
-This can be difficult because of ethanol's variable kinetic and dynamic properties.
-CHDR’s EthanolClamp largely eliminates this variability, and has allowed the best possible interpretation of drug-ethanol interactions for a wide range of different drug classes.
-A recent example of its usefulness is a study we performed with a first in class treatment for insomnia, in which we incorporated our EthanolClamp.
-The data clearly showed additive effects of ethanol on some attention and sedation tasks, but excluded less predictable and hence more problematic supra additive effects.
+Guidelines from the FDA and EMA recommend that investigational medicinal products (IMPs) being developed for the treatment of insomnia, such as hypnotics or sedatives, are tested in combination with alcohol (ethanol) for possible interactions.
+This can be difficult because of ethanol’s variable kinetic and dynamic properties.
+CHDR’s EthanolClamp largely eliminates this variability, and has already enabled optimal interpretation of drug-ethanol interactions for a wide range of different drug classes.
+For example, in a recent study of a first-in-class treatment for insomnia involving EthanolClamp, the data clearly showed additive effects of ethanol on some attention and sedation tasks, but excluded less predictable and hence more problematic supra-additive effects.

-EMA guidelines suggest that drugs with sleep-enabling properties are tested for their effect on driving and operating machinery.
+EMA guidelines suggest that drugs with sleep-inducing properties are tested for their effects on driving and operating machinery.
 The EthanolClamp can be used as a suitable positive control.
-The infusion rate can be set to reach regional driving limits e.g. most of the EU 0.05% (0.5 g/L) or many US states 0.08%.
+The infusion rate can be set to reach regional driving limits, such as 0.05% (0.5 g/L) as in most of the EU, or 0.08% as in many US states.
 The EthanolClamp has been used together with the NeuroCart and driving simulators for this purpose.

 Positive control in essential tremor patients